 Your Child is Swearing?
 Why and When Swears are Okay!

 Are you horrified at the words you have heard your 5 year old use?
 Do you argue with your teen about using bad language?
 Swearing can be a sticky issue with your child, because, as I have been known to say to my clients, "You ultimately cannot control what goes into their mouths or what comes out".
-Meaning, you can't control what they eat (or don't eat) or what they say.
-That is not to say that there is nothing you can do about swearing, but it is important to understand that it is not something you should expect to control.
+Meaning, you can't control what they are willing to eat (or not) or what they say.
+That is not to say that there is nothing you can do about swearing, but it is important to understand that it is not something you should expect to have total control over.
 Your job is to exercise your influence on them in strategic ways to encourage them to make word choices that are acceptable to you and to those they will come in contact with.

 Monkey See, Monkey Do!